Dreamcast Mania! – Great games you can’t get anywhere else

 Oh, and I only have a paragraph to describe each game.
 Prepare for distilled glory.

-Soul Calibur – As far as I am concerned, the only game in the Soul series that you can argue was better than this one (and have me actually listen to you) is Soul Blade. → Read the rest
+Soul Calibur – As far as I am concerned, the only game in the Soul series that you can argue was better than this one (and have me actually listen to you) is Soul Blade.
+For my money and time, this is still the pinnacle of the series. → Silent Post 2

 Requiem for a Dreamcast